Active-CSS/active-css/README.md

 Power-up your CSS with actions!
 Is the CSS of the future a full-on programming language?

 Active CSS is a JavaScript plugin that adds event-driven actions to CSS.
+It will easy your work with CSS.

 * **Easy to install and setup:** Active CSS is just a plugin.
 You can write your own Active CSS files or use it in inline styles, just like CSS.
 You can quickly download a regular JavaScript plugin for use in a script tag, or use an NPM version.
 No pre-processing or complicated setups - Active CSS works in runtime.
 * **Fast to learn:** Active CSS is quick to learn, as it looks like CSS.
 Just learn some new commands like "add-class", "remove-class", etc., plus a few new concepts that turn CSS into a proper programming language.